 This guide will explain exactly how you can set up your own Facebook business Page.
 Expect it to take around 10 minutes.

 As soon as you’ve got your business Page, you can connect to Chalkboard straight away and start collecting reviews.
 There are links at the end of the guide to explain what things you can do to improve your Page further, but for now we’ll focus on getting a tidy and functional Facebook Page up and running.

-If you don’t yet have Chalkboard, it’s also free, and will help you to get more local business reviews through Facebook and other sites.
-You can sign up for free.
+If you don’t yet have Chalkboard, it’s also free to trial and will help you to get more local business reviews through Facebook and other sites.
+You can trial it for free here.

 You need a personal Facebook account to create a business Page.
 The two will be entirely separate, so your personal Facebook posts and activity won’t be exposed on your business Page (unless you share content between them).